 The bulk of proxy services simply let their clients swap between residential IP addresses, regardless of whether the client has previously committed specific behaviors that have resulted in blacklisting.
-As a result, many IPs in the pool are blacklisted or banned, while allowing spammers to continue.
+As a result, many IPs in the pool are blacklisted or banned, allowing spammers to continue.

-To circumvent this, several proxy services like Bright Data put their clients through a comprehensive onboarding procedure.
-However, there are also dedicated residential IPs and you may be able to locate a provider who would swap the IP for another one under specific circumstances.
+To circumvent this, several proxy services, like Bright Data, put their clients through a comprehensive onboarding procedure.
+However, there are also dedicated residential IPs, and you may be able to locate a provider who would swap the IP for another one under specific circumstances.

 There is quite a high demand for rotating residential proxies now on the market.
 That means many users employ these proxies on a large scale, including on social media.
-Many could argue why this is one of the reasons why you should not use rotating proxies for social media.
+Many could argue that this is one of the reasons why you should not use rotating proxies for social media.

 To help you better understand its implications, let’s try an imagination exercise.
 Let’s say you have a bowl with several tickets.
 You pick one, read it, and then put it back in the bowl.
 Another person comes and does the same.
 After thousands or hundreds of thousands of people do the same, I can bet your ticket was picked more than several times.

-Let’s pretend those tickets are the IPs.
+Let’s pretend those tickets are IPs.
 When the social media network notices numerous individuals coming in with the same IP address, it will undoubtedly raise an eyebrow.
-However, if you use a proxy service with a bigger IP pool such as Bright Data, you can reduce the likelihood of this happening.
+However, if you use a proxy service with a bigger IP pool, such as Bright Data, you can reduce the likelihood of this happening.
 There is a reduced chance of the same ticket being chosen and abused if there are more tickets in the bowl.

 The ISPs own the residential IPs and give them to ordinary home customers.
 These IPs are exceedingly difficult and costly to obtain.
 In most cases, when firms, such as proxy providers, buy IP addresses in bulk from ISPs, those IPs all have the same subnet or only a few subnets.
-As a result, major tech companies will discover and mark them all very fast.
+As a result, major tech companies will discover and mark them all very quickly.
 Therefore, in the end, they will not be any different from data center proxies.

 ISPs benefit from selling IP ownership information to firms like Google and Facebook, essentially letting them know who owns the IP subnet.
 To provide high-quality residential proxies, a provider must arrange an agreement with an ISP.
 Some ISPs do double-dipping, meaning that they sell the IPs to proxy providers while also using some of them for real home end-users.

-Thus, many proxy providers employ shady tactics to get their hands on residential IPs without going through the drag of negotiating with an ISP.
-People selling proxies on Facebook without having a professional website and have spelling problems do not offer quality residential proxies.
+Thus, many proxy providers employ shady tactics to get their hands on residential IPs without going through the hassle of negotiating with an ISP.
+People selling proxies on Facebook without having a professional website and having spelling problems do not offer quality residential proxies.
 If they did, it implies they have money and can afford a sophisticated website with excellent customer service and a large marketing team.